dfaltay/chess/README.md

 ## End Game
 At the end, if a king is threatened by one of the players (checkmate) and there is no place to move for the king, then the game ends with a win for the player who does the checkmate.

+## Training from Scratch
+* If you want to train the model from scratch, you need to first create a batch of training data from a certain amount of games.
+You can create it by running "chess_data.py".
+> python chess_data.py
+* After creating the training data, now you can train a new model by running "chess_net.py".
+> python chess_net.py
+* Finally, you can run "chess_withMinimax_plusNN.py" to play the game.